-So excited to be sharing this recipe because making popsicles is my new summer obsession!
+So excited to be sharing this recipe because making vegan popsicles is my new summer obsession!
 Plus, I think I’ve discovered a hidden secret that raspberries may pair better with rhubarb than strawberries ever did.
-I can’t wait for you to try these perfectly sweet and slightly tart Vegan Rhubarb, Raspberry, & Cream Pops!
+I can’t wait for you to try these perfectly sweet and slightly tart Vegan Rhubarb & Raspberry Coconut Popsicles!

-So a few weeks ago I polled my followers on Instagram and asked what popsicle recipe they wanted to see on the blog, and the results were super mixed.
+A few weeks ago I polled my followers on Instagram and asked what vegan popsicle recipe they wanted to see on the blog, and the results were super mixed.
 I’m talking 51% of people wanted cookie cake pops and 49% wanted rhubarb & cream.
 Literally, it doesn’t get closer than that!
-So, since the cookie cake pops went live two weeks ago, I knew it had to be a quick turnaround to deliver you with the rhubarb pops to you.
+So, since the Vegan Cookie Cake Pops went live two weeks ago, I knew it had to be a quick turnaround to deliver the vegan rhubarb popsicles to you.

-If you’ve never tasted rhubarb before, it can be pretty tart on it’s own and it definitely tastes better with some added sugar.
+If you’ve never tasted rhubarb before, it can be pretty tart on its own and it definitely tastes better with some added sugar.
 However, when cooked with a sweeter fruit like raspberries or strawberries, the tart flavors get balanced out by the natural sweetness of these fruits.
-I was super excited about this because between 8 pops there is only 1/4 cup of sugar to sweeten the pops.
-I even tested these pops with coconut sugar for a totally refined-sugar free popsicle and, while the color wasn’t quite as vibrant pink, it led to pops that tasted just as delicious!

-It’s been a rainy June here in Seattle, so I’m really hoping that these pops bring over the sun for a warm July and August.
-Regardless where you live, I can promise you these are bound to be your new favorite summer treat!
+It’s been a rainy June here in Seattle, so I’m really hoping that these vegan rhubarb raspberry popsicles bring over the sun for a warm July and August.
+Once you’re doing making these homemade popsicles, use any extra rhubarb to make this absolutely delicious Vegan Cara Cara Jam, Rhubarb, & Pistachio Galette.
+Regardless of where you live, I can promise you these are bound to be your new favorite summer treat!

 - There are some really expensive popsicle molds on the market, but I have been using the Norpro Frozen Ice Pop Maker and have really enjoyed it so far.